 The Midwest Association for Public Opinion Research invites eligible students to enter the association’s MAPOR Fellows Student Paper Competition.
 Two winning papers, the Doris A. Graber Award in public opinion and the Allan L. McCutcheon Award in survey research methodology, will receive $500 and one free conference registration.
 The winning papers also will be accepted for presentation during a session at the May 2023 AAPOR conference.

-- For the purposes of this competition, an eligible student is someone enrolled in a graduate or undergraduate program at the time of the conference.
-A paper authored by more than one person is considered an eligible student paper only if all authors are students according to the above definition.
+- For the purposes of this competition, an eligible student is someone enrolled in a graduate or undergraduate program at the time of submission OR who received a graduate or undergraduate degree during the preceding academic year.
+A paper authored by more than one person is considered eligible only if all authors are students according to the above definition.
 Students need not be members of MAPOR.

 - Students who have already won a MAPOR Student Paper Award are not eligible to submit as a sole or co-author.
 A student who has not won the award can submit in multiple years, but cannot submit the same paper multiple times (this would be unfair because all student paper competition entries are reviewed and provided with detailed comments by at least one MAPOR Fellow)